vladdebelak/RISC-V-FPGA-Processors/Lab_Computer_Setup.md

 > workflow in the fpga skill: write/extend self-checking testbenches, run them
 > with xsim, and make all tests pass before any synthesis."

+Note: Steps 4 and 5 are for actually creating a program, in Step 4 include what you want your program to be and then Step 5 is how you will deply the program.

 ## Step 5: Build a bitstream for the Nexys A7-100T (hardware only)